I specialised in family law from the outset of my career because I wanted to help people. That was and has remained, important to me.

-She is an experienced litigator, with many years litigating in both the sheriff courts and in the Court of Session.
-Whilst recognising that in some cases litigation will be appropriate, Karen is more often than not able to assist clients find a positive way forward without the need for court proceedings.
+I am an experienced litigator, with many years litigating in both the Sheriff Court and Court of Session.
+I recognise that in some cases, litigation will be appropriate.
+However, in the majority of cases, I am able to help clients reach a positive outcome without the need for court proceedings.

-Karen’s extensive experience covers the spectrum of family law case types.
-She has particular experience in complex financial provision matters both in divorce (often including a cross-border element) and cohabitation cases.
-Karen regularly negotiates and assists clients in entering into separation agreements following on from the break-down of a relationship.
-In addition, Karen is regularly instructed to assist clients who wish to put in place pre-nuptial and pre-cohabitation agreements.
+I have extensive experience covering the spectrum of family law case types, including complex financial provision matters both in divorce (often including a cross-border element) and cohabitation cases.
+I regularly negotiate and assist clients in entering into separation agreements.
+In addition, I am regularly instructed to assist clients who wish to put in place pre or post nuptial and cohabitation agreements.

-Karen is regularly appointed as a child welfare reporter by Edinburgh Sheriff Court.
-She is also a keen proponent of the use of mediation in family law cases, recognising the benefits the process can bring to many family law cases, and undertakes mediation in all types of family cases.
+I have many years of experience in dealing with cases where domestic abuse is, or is alleged to be, a feature.
+I recognise the complexity of such cases and the need for sensitivity.
+I am a keen proponent of the use of mediation in family law cases, recognising the benefits the process can bring to many family law cases.
+I offer mediation in all types of family cases.

-Karen is a member of Consensus, IACP (the International Academy of Collaborative Professionals), CALM Scotland and the Family Law Association of Scotland (FLA).
-For many years Karen, had a close involvement with the running of Scotland’s FLA as a committee member from 2008 to 2016 as well as in office bearing roles (Vice Chair 2012 to 2014 and Chair 2016).
+I am a member of Consensus, IACP (the International Academy of Collaborative Professionals), CALM Scotland and the Family Law Association of Scotland (FLA).
+For many years I had a close involvement with the running of Scotland’s FLA as a committee member from 2008 to 2016 as well as in office bearing roles (Vice Chair 2012 to 2014 and Chair 2016).